ssola/enabler/README.md

 ```
 #### Filters

-At the moment we support three different filters Random Weighted Distribution, IP and Identity.
+At the moment we support four different filters Random Weighted Distribution, IP, Date / Date Range and Identity.
 But we thought people will have great ideas and it's really simple to create your own filters.

 ```php
 class FilterByWeather implements Enabler\Filter\Filterable